Drew Harris to tell gardaí not to penalise pubs serving customers alcohol outdoors

 Garda Commissioner Drew Harris is to issue a direction to all gardaí today that pubs and restaurants serving customers in temporary outdoor seating areas should not be penalised.
 Photograph: iStock

-Garda Commissioner Drew Harris is to issue a direction to all gardaí today that pubs and restaurants serving customers in temporary outdoor seating areas should not be penalised.
+Garda Commissioner Drew Harris is to issue a direction to all gardaí today that pubs and restaurants serving customers in temporary outdoor seating areas set up amid Covid-19 restrictions should not be penalised.

 On Sunday the Garda said the serving of alcohol in temporary outdoor areas is in breach of the law, despite local authorities giving permission for such areas to be set up.